mattblovell/kodi_panel/README.rst

 I ended up getting both another SPI-connected 3.5-inch IPS display *and* a 4-inch HDMI IPS panel.
-Getting the 3.5-inch ILI9486 display working required extending luma.lcd, and its authors welcomed the addition!
+Getting the 3.5-inch ILI9486 display working required extending luma.lcd, and its authors welcomed the addition.
 I got the HDMI display working thanks to a few additions to luma.core's framebuffer support.

 So, here's a photo showing the two IPS panels, both from Waveshare.